plandes/flex-compile/README.md

 See documetation with `M-h f flex-compiler-query-eval` method for more inforamtion (and current binding).

+Todo: support multiple Cider buffers as this implementation currently does not.

 Properties:
   * Config File: The file to use for *configuring* the compiler.
   * Buffer Exists Mode: Compiler instance of `flex-compile-single-buffer-display-buffer-exists-mode`.